mentesan/webtaz/README.md

 USE_PROXY="true"
 USE_PROXY_CHAINS="true"
 ```
+* /etc/proxychains.conf
-* /etc/proxychains.conf -> Because we will use nmap with SUDO
+--> Because we will use nmap with SUDO.

 Minimal proxychains for use with ZAP and/or BurpSuite.

 Remember to add the found HTTP IPs to ZAP Scope!